bytedance/GiantMIDI-Piano/README.md

 Transcribed MIDI files of GiantMIDI-Piano can be viewed at [midis_preview](midis_preview) directory.

-If users would like to access all 10,854 MIDI files (185 Mb), please contact kongqiuqiang@bytedance.com.

-Optionally, users could download and transcribe GiantMIDI-Piano by themselves as follows: 1) Download audio recordings using our provided .csv file in this repo; 2) Transcribe audio recordings into MIDI files using our released piano transcription system.
+## Download GiantMIDI-Piano

+*Method 1*: Send an email to kongqiuqiang@bytedance.com for acquiring a disclaimer to get a link to download GiantMIDI-Piano (193 Mb).

+*Method 2*: Users can acquire GiantMIDI-Piano by downloading all audio recordings, and transcribing them into MIDI files following the rest part of this repo.
+The transcription takes ~200 hours on a single GPU card.

 ## Install requirements
 Install PyTorch (>=1.4) following https://pytorch.org/.